hubklo212/Design-Lab/README.md

 # Design-Lab
-*Design Laboratory - grupa 5/zespół 4*
+*Design Laboratory - group 5/team 4*

-*Autorzy:* Hubert Kloc,
+*Authors:* Hubert Kloc,
          Adrian Cich

-*Temat projektu:* Lampka sterowana wschodem/zachodem słońca (łączność z komputerem poprzez WiFi; aplikacja na komputerze pobiera odpowiednie dane)

-*Opis:*
-Mamy zamiar zaprojektować lampkę zasilaną (prawdopodobnie) bateryjnie, która poprzez WiFi łączy się z komputerem.
-Na komputerze znajduje się aplikacja pobierająca ze strony https://sunrisesunset.io/ API.
-Łączenie nastąpi raz na jakiś czas, by zaktualizować dane.
-Lampka zapali się po zachodzie słońca.
-Możliwość rozbudowania aplikacji komputerowej o dodatkowe funkcje, np. sterowanie jasnością, zmiana barwy itp.

-*Wykorzystywany sprzęt:*
+*Project Topic*: Sunrise/Sunset Controlled Lamp (WiFi communication with a computer; computer application fetching relevant data)

+*Description*: We intend to design a lamp powered, most likely, by batteries that connects to a computer via WiFi.
+The computer hosts an application fetching data from the https://sunrisesunset.io/ API.
+The connection occurs periodically to update data.
+The lamp will turn on after sunset.
+There's potential for expanding the computer application with additional functions like brightness control, color changes, etc.

+*Equipment Used*:

 ESP8266 -

-*Podział pracy ze względu na tygodnie:*

-19.10-02.11 - domówienie odpowiedniego sprzętu/załatwienie sprzętu; zapooznanie się z działaniem i budową mikrokontrolera;

-02.10-09.11 - nauka sterowania podstawowymi funkcjami posiadanego sprzętu/oczekiwanie na zamówione komponenty; dokumentacja sprzętowa projektu

-09.11-23.11 - nauka obsługi modułu WiFi do łączenia się z aplikacją na komputerze

-23.11-07.12 - napisanie części właściwej potrzebnego kodu

-07.12-21.12 - poprawa części wizualnych i dopracowanie tego co niedopracowane
+*Work Breakdown by Weeks*:

+19.10-02.11 - Procuring suitable equipment/understanding the microcontroller's operation and structure.

+02.10-09.11 - Learning to control basic functions of the acquired equipment/waiting for ordered components; hardware documentation for the project.

+09.11-23.11 - Learning to manage the WiFi module to connect with the computer application.

+23.11-07.12 - Writing the essential part of the required code.

+07.12-21.12 - Refining visual elements and perfecting what's incomplete.

-23.12-02.01 - przerwa świąteczna
+23.12-02.01 - Holiday break.

-04.01       - możliwe zgłoszenie gotowości projektu i przygotowanie do zaliczenia
+04.01 - Possibly declaring project readiness and preparing for assessment.